Knowledge Center Monthly Newsletter - June 2025

 Requests that contain different host header values

-This pattern includes requests with an HTTP host header that's unsupported by your web server.
-It also includes requests that contain an IP address instead of your website's domain name.
+This pattern includes requests with an HTTP host header that your web server doesn't support.
+This pattern also includes requests that contain an IP address instead of your website's domain name.

 The following is an example Athena query on AWS WAF logs that counts requests with different host header values: